 EARLY CHILDHOOD ADVISORY COUNCIL: The Early Childhood Advisory Council (ECAC) was established to give all those who are interested in the educational success of the children in the Orange Township Public Schools an avenue to learn and share information and experiences that are beneficial to the children.
-The council is comprised of school personnel, families, and community stakeholders.
+The council is composed of school personnel, families, and community stakeholders.
 The council meets to discuss the needs of the program, challenges and successes of our preschool children.
 We encourage our families who want to have their voices heard to inform your child's teacher or social worker that you are interested in participating in the council.
-We will conduct our meetings virtually for the 2020-2021 school year.

 PREK-3 TRANSITION COMMITTEE: The formation of the preschool-kindergarten transition committee came as a result of the Early Childhood Program and the district's elementary schools recognizing the importance of providing our preschoolers entering kindergarten with a seamless transition.
 This committee is composed of representatives of all the elementary schools, staff from the Early Childhood department, community stakeholders and parents.
 The events that will be planned will enhance the communication among all grade levels.
 The goal will be to strengthen the connection between home, school, and the community.
 If you are interested in participating in this committee, please speak with your child's teacher or the school's counselor.
-We will conduct our meetings virtually for the 2020-2021 school year.